jasper-zanjani/notes/docs/Health.md

 - Healthy and well-trained fireman given 200mg/day ubiquinol for two weeks experienced increases in the biomarkers of bone formation and energy mobilization, suggesting ergogenic effects. ([2020](https://pubmed.ncbi.nlm.nih.gov/32797125/))
 - CoQ10 was positively associated with antioxidant capacity, muscle mass, muscle strength, and muscle endurance in patients with osteoarthritis. ([2020](https://pubmed.ncbi.nlm.nih.gov/33327636/))
 - Subjects with mild cognitive impairment who received 200 mg/day ubiquinol for a year experienced improved cerebral [vasoreactivity](#-glossary) compared to baseline and placebo, but no significant neurological improvement. ([2021](https://pubmed.ncbi.nlm.nih.gov/33498250/))
-- In a double-blind, placebo-controlled study, ubiquinol supplementation increased physical perforrmance. ([2013](https://jissn.biomedcentral.com/articles/10.1186/1550-2783-10-24 "Ubiquinol supplementation enhances peak power production in trained athletes: a double-blind, placebo controlled study") 🖨)
+- In a double-blind, placebo-controlled study, ubiquinol supplementation increased physical perforrmance. ([2013](https://jissn.biomedcentral.com/articles/10.1186/1550-2783-10-24 "Ubiquinol supplementation enhances peak power production in trained athletes: a double-blind, placebo controlled study") :material-file-pdf:)
 - Ubiquinol supplementation to mice reduced a variety of markers associated with fatigue and increased muscle and liver glycogen content, which provide energy during exercise. ([2019](https://pubmed.ncbi.nlm.nih.gov/31652711/))
 - A systematic review and meta-analysis found that long-term supplementation with CoQ10 (most studies were 2-4 months while one was 13 months) at dosages varying from 34-225 mg/day can significantly reduce blood pressue. ([2007](https://www.nature.com/articles/1002138))